List of accidents and incidents involving military aircraft (1950–1954): 1954

 Lt.
-Col. John Brooke England (1923–1954) is killed in a crash near Toul-Rosieres Air Base, France when he banks away from a barracks area while landing his North American F-86F Sabre in a dense fog.
+Col. John Brooke England (1923–1954) is killed in a crash near Toul-Rosières Air Base, France when he banks away from a barracks area while landing his North American F-86F Sabre in a dense fog.
 His engine flamed out.
 He was on a rotational tour from Alexandria AFB, Louisiana, with the 389th Fighter-Bomber Squadron, which he commanded.
 He was a leading and much-decorated North American P-51 Mustang ace during World War II.
 Col. England flew 108 missions and scored 19 aerial victories-including 4 on one mission.
 England also served as a combat pilot in the Korean War.
 Alexandria Air Force Base is renamed England Air Force Base in his honor on 23 June 1955.